Canada: Detained Canadians to go on trial in China shortly

 “The arbitrary detention of Mr. Kovrig and Mr. Spavor is a top priority for the Government of Canada and we continue to work tirelessly to secure their immediate release,” Garneau said in a statement.

-“We believe these detentions are arbitrary, and remain deeply troubled by the lack of transparency surrounding these proceedings
+“We believe these detentions are arbitrary, and remain deeply troubled by the lack of transparency surrounding these proceedings.”

 The Global Times reported last week that the two men would “soon be tried” after they were charged with “crimes undermining China’s national security” in June 2020.